top of page

 A Section Just for Parents

-Welcome parents to this special section just for you.
-As the parents of 4 children and 5 grandchildren, we at Go Missions to Mexico understand your questions and concerns.
+Welcome, parents, to this special section just for you.
+As the parents of 4 children and 8 grandchildren, we at Go Missions to Mexico understand your questions and concerns.
 We have spent our lives working with young people and believe that if we can influence them in their formative years, the lessons they learn will stay with them a lifetime.
-Please listen to other parent, teens, and children’s testimonies videos to the right about how their mission trips impacted them and then look below for solid answers about sending your child on a mission trip with us.
+Please listen to other parents, teens, and children’s testimonies and videos to the right about how their mission trips impacted them.
+Then, look below for solid answers about sending your child on a mission trip with us.

-Is Our Area of Mexico Safe and What are the Risks in Travel?
+Is Our Area of Mexico Safe, and What are the Risks of Travel?

-Some of you might be wondering whether or not it’s safe to come to Mexico.
+Some of you might wonder whether it’s safe to come to Mexico.
 You could be a concerned parent pondering whether or not you should allow your son or daughter to come.
 Or, you might be a leader weighing whether or not you should endorse your church to come.
-Following is some help and perspective on the matter from us as a family who live in Mexico as long-term missionaries.
-At the end of this page is a special section devoted to safety issues and in addition, we have an entire section on the website that deals with safety in our area of Mexico.
+Following is some help and perspective from us as a family who has lived in Mexico as long-term missionaries.
+At the end of this page is a special section devoted to safety issues, and in addition, we have an entire section on the website that deals with safety in our area of Mexico.

 Please Look Below for Helpful Info

-Feel free to print this info off and hand out to parents who might be concerned about sending their child on a mission trip to Mexico.
-Also, we have supplied many video testimonies to the right that show real people who have recently come to serve in Mexico with Go Missions To Mexico.
+Feel free to print this information and hand it out to parents who might be concerned about sending their child on a mission trip to Mexico.
+We have also supplied many video testimonies to the right that show real people who have recently come to serve in Mexico with Go Missions To Mexico.

 Helpful Info for Parents